-The telephone number to call to register complaints regarding the physical condition of the unit.
+The telephone number to call to register complaints with the City regarding the physical condition of the unit.

-The telephone number for emergency police, fire and medical services.
+The City telephone numbers for emergency police, fire and medical services.

-A summary of the owner's duties as set forth in herein.
+A summary of the owner's, property manager's or property management company's duties as set forth in herein.

-This chapter shall not be construed as diminishing or relieving the responsibility of occupants or their guests for their conduct or activity.
+This article shall not be construed as diminishing or relieving the responsibility of occupants or their guests for their conduct or activity.

-The occupant(s) shall not engage in, nor tolerate, nor permit others on the property to cause damage to the unit or engage in disruptive conduct.
+The occupant(s) shall not engage in disruptive conduct, nor tolerate, nor permit others on the property to cause damage to the unit or engage in disruptive conduct.
 It shall be the duty of each occupant of a unit to:

-Comply with all obligations of this chapter and all applicable codes and City ordinances, as well as all state laws and regulations.
+Comply with all obligations of this article and all applicable codes and City ordinances, as well as all state laws and regulations.

 Conduct himself/herself and require other persons, including, but not limited to, guests on the property and within his/her unit with his/her consent, to conduct themselves in a manner that will not disturb the peaceful enjoyment of adjacent or nearby dwellings by people occupying the same.